What Is The Purpose Of Msds

 Following Storage and Handling Guidelines

 Some chemicals explode when mixed.
+Here's the thing — others degrade in sunlight.
+The storage section tells you how to keep things safe.
 Ignoring this can lead to fires, explosions, or dangerous reactions.
-Others degrade in sunlight.
-The storage section tells you how to keep things safe.
 One factory learned this the hard way when two incompatible chemicals were stored side by side — resulting in a toxic gas leak.

 Emergency Procedures